platformspec/site/docs/background/stakeholders.md

 # **Stakeholder Groups of a Cloud Platform**

 Cloud platforms serve multiple stakeholder groups within an organization, each with its own unique priorities, concerns, and responsibilities.
 Understanding these groups and their roles is essential for designing and managing a cloud platform that meets the needs of the entire organization.
-Here’s a detailed description of the four primary stakeholder groups:

 ![Stakeholders (light)](./Stakeholders-light.drawio.png){.light-only}
 ![Stakeholders (dark)](./Stakeholders-dark.drawio.png){.dark-only}

+Keep in mind the <u>Key Priorities and Concerns</u> of each of the Stakeholder groups.
+It is **essential** that the priorities and concerns of each group is addressed in order for a functional cloud platform to be in place.

+These four stakeholder groups each play a critical role in the success of a cloud platform.
+Understanding their distinct priorities and concerns is essential for designing, implementing, and managing a cloud platform that meets the needs of the entire organization, drives innovation, and ensures operational excellence.

 ## **1. Systems Engineers**